How To Write a Perfect Business Plan Executive Summary

 There are three basic sections to your executive summary.
 You can draft a summary using these points, then refine it after you finish writing your entire business plan.
 This is where a professional business writer can come in handy!

-1. Establish the need or problem.
-You are in the problem solving business.
+You are in the problem-solving business.
 Your product or service fills a need that people have.

 After reviewing your executive summary, the reader should: